qiqi-lu/napari-kld/README.md

 5. `PSF Directory` is not required as the PSF is unknown.

-6. If the raw input and gt image have different intensity, please check the `Preprocess` check box, which will rescale the input and gt images to have the same intensity.
+6. If the raw input and GT image have different intensity, please check the `Preprocess` check box, which will rescale the input and GT images to have the same intensity.
 Here, do not check.

 7. In the `Forward Projection` box, set the parameters of training:
     - `Epoch` : number of epochs of training.